 Now, where do you start?
 We’ve tapped the experts who know cruising best, from crew members and captains to the heads of entertainment and dining.
 They come from nearly every corner of the world and have experienced every ship and hundreds of destinations.
-They have the insider tips to match so that you can make the most of everything that’ll be at your fingertips.
+They also have the insider tips to match, so that you can make the most of everything that’ll be at your fingertips.

 Here are the top travel tips for a Royal Caribbean cruise from the experts themselves:

 Every Royal Caribbean ship has a lineup of full-scale entertainment everyone in the family can enjoy—several even have shows across four “stages,” the air, ice, water and theater.
 There are deck-defying acrobatics, slacklining, high diving and more by Olympic-level performers at AquaTheater; ice skaters at Studio B, and the list goes on.
 For the inside scoop on all things entertainment—like the best seats in the house—we tapped head of entertainment Nick Weir and former Royal Caribbean acrobat Sydney Brown.

 Q: Any inside tips on how to make the most of the vast entertainment lineup and the time you have on board?

 Nick: Having the Royal Caribbean mobile app handy certainly helps because it puts the shows and daily activities right in your pocket.
 You can easily plan out your days, and that’s always something I recommend our guests do in the morning.
 Whether you’re new to cruising or a veteran, there’s just so much cool stuff going on—you don’t want to miss a thing.